 This mini-site for high school students provides Wharton School-powered videos, readings, and activities to inspire deep thought and discussion around global business issues.

-T he latest focus of our Explore Business learning model and materials is an acronym that is transforming the business world: ESG.
+T he latest focus of our Explore Business discussions for high school students is an acronym that is transforming business: ESG.

 ESG, which stands for Environmental, Social and Governance, has become the unifying lens people are using to evaluate companies’ efforts to do more than just make a financial profit.
 Stakeholders, including investors, are asking: how well does a company score on ESG?
 And yet ESG involves more than just screening a company’s beliefs and actions toward people and the planet.
 As firms try to contribute positively to the environment, address governance activities promoting sustainability, and support social causes, they are also thinking hard about how to incorporate ESG factors into their business strategies.
 They must meet the changing demands of investors, customers, employees and communities, and comply with new regulations.